Healthy Homes Assessment Ngauranga

 Insulation Ngauranga

-A well-insulated house will help to control condensation and lessen the likelihood of mould and dampness and also makes more easy to the house to hold heat.
+A well-insulated house can help control condensation and reduce the chances of dampness and mould, and will also make it easier for the home to hold the heat.

-The "R" signifies thermal resistance, and is a measure of how well the insulation can withstand heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The higher the R-value, the better the insulation.

 • Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3